 8 Brown Street, Timothy Carey house (1890) - The house is typical of the Liberty/Brown/Mineral/Washington Street “folk victorian” homes built at the end of the 19th Century, often from plans available through architectural magazines.
 The style in Ipswich was generally L-shaped with a porch and brackets under the gable, and mass-produced prefabricated trim.

 5 Maple Avenue, the G. Baxter – Frank Campbell house (1890) - This small house features chamfered posts, brackets, and spindle friezes.
 The houses at 3 and 5 Newmarch Street in Ipswich are identical to 5 Maple Ave., all constructed between 1870 and 1890.

-6-8 Maple Ave., the George Tozier house (circa 1890) - Maple Street first appears in the 1884 Ipswich map, without houses.
-George Tozier constructed this large house when the Washington Street neighborhood section behind it was still farmland.
+6-8 Maple Ave., the George Tozer house (circa 1890) - Maple Street first appears in the 1884 Ipswich map, without houses.
+George Tozer constructed this large house when the Washington Street neighborhood section behind it was still farmland.

 16 Maple Avenue, the William H. Bodwell house, 1890 - In 1891 this house appears on maps under the ownership of William H. Bodwell, a carpenter.

 1 Highland Avenue, the Wainwright School (1890) - The Wainwright School was constructed in 1890 at a cost of $7,700, and is identical to a schoolhouse that was once on Upper High Street, then was moved next to the Payne Schol at Lord Square and now sits at the entrance to Highland Cemetery.
 In 1926 when the Shatswell School was constructed on Green Street, several small schools were closed.